Earthwarrior06/Cryptonite_Taskphase_Prithvi/Processes and Jobs.md

 ## 3.Interrupting Processes:

+Here, you use the keyboard shortcut Ctrl-C to interrupt a running process.
+This stops the process execution, and once interrupted, the challenge reveals the flag.

+Ctrl-C sends the SIGINT signal to interrupt a process.

 ```bash
 hacker@processes~interrupting-processes:~$ /challenge/run
 I could give you the flag... but I won't, until this process exits.
 Remember,